Civil marriages and civil partnerships are not religious ceremonies.

 No. Exchanging vows is a personal preference, not a legal requirement.

-Live music is permitted during the ceremony if the venues is approved.
+Live music is permitted during the ceremony if the venue is approved.
 You need to speak to your venue regarding any restrictions.

 Any music that you choose must be:

 If the music you want to play during the ceremony is not pre-recorded and your ceremony is at a local registration office, we have to check that your CD is compatible with our sound systems.
 Music compatibility check:

 We suggest that you select a few pieces of music: